 Why we don’t use traditional significance

-We focus on probability-based evaluation to:- Run faster tests
+We focus on probability-based evaluation to:

 - Support low-volume campaigns